xmdhs/cursemodownload/README.md

 # cursemodownload
-Use CurseForge API to get download link of mod, this tool have not repost any file.
+This tool uses the CurseForge API to retrieve mod download links without rehosting any files.